webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 values just returned from the vertex shader.

 We end the render pass, and then finish the encoder.
 This gives us a command buffer that represents the steps we just specified.
-Finally we submit the command buffer to be executed.
+Finally, we submit the command buffer to be executed.

 When the `draw` command is executed, this will be our state